avinash28196/Notes/How spring boot works internally.md

 Spring framework is a Injection dependency framework at first (it's still as it is today) targeting managing life-cycle of Java components (what so-called beans).
 Today, Spring framework is pretty bloated with tons facilities/helpers on top of it; but if you look at the big picture, it's still a framework that glue things together, a middle man to MVC frameworks (Struts 1,2, JSF etc), ORM frameworks (Hibernate, iBatis, JOOQ etc) and other necessary facilities (Quartz, Email,

+Spring Boot Framework Programming model is inspired by Groovy Programming model.
+Spring Boot internally uses some Groovy based techniques and tools to provide default imports and configuration

 ### Features
 * Core technologies: dependency injection, events, resources, i18n, validation, data binding, type conversion, SpEL, AOP.